 Most platforms you want to get on will receive your music within a few days if you use Distrokid.
 They have an automated system that allows them to scan your music for copyright problems or audio errors, which most won't have.

 One of my favorite things about Distrokid is the options they give you for royalty splits with other creators.
 As a hired singer and songwriter, I have way more song releases that are collaborations than I have for my own personal catalog.

 I've been able to receive hundreds of dollars in royalties thanks to clients who allowed me to receive a cut of the royalties for the songs I collaborated on.

 I've worked with over 300 artists in the music world, so as you can imagine, my royalties have stacked up a bit over the years!

 Distrokid can give you a breakdown of what platform and what songs were giving you the most income if you want to see which of your marketing efforts are working the most for you.

 Other platforms like Tuncore have a pretty good stats system as well, so Distrokid is pretty standard in terms of how good they have you covered in this area.
-I do admit that I find reading my statistics on CDbaby is the easist.
+I do admit that I find reading my statistics on CDbaby the easiest.

-Are you tired of dealing with the hassle of copyright claims when trying to make and release cover songs onto the internet?
+Are you tired of dealing with the hassle of copyright claims when making and releasing cover songs onto the internet?
 Distrokid has a unique service that stands out above the rest when it comes to distributors.

 Here's another winner for Distrokid: they charge $12 a year to manage each cover song for you.
 With this service, they obtain the license(s) you need and pay the original songwriter(s) every month.